 If followed by a colon (':') the first two characters of a pattern are used as a style selector.
-Explicit style selection is necessary when a non-default style is desired or when the desired pattern starts with two alphanumeric characters followed by a colon (i.e. aa:something/).
+Explicit style selection is necessary when a non-default style is desired or when the desired pattern starts with two alphanumeric characters followed by a colon (i.e. aa:something/\).

-Fnmatch74, selector fm: This is the default style for --exclude and --exclude-from.
-These patterns use a variant of shell pattern syntax, with '' matching any number of characters, '?' matching any single character, '[...]' matching any single character specified, including ranges, and '[!...]' matching any character not specified.
+Fnmatch, selector fm: This is the default style for --exclude and --exclude-from.
+These patterns use a variant of shell pattern syntax, with '\' matching any number of characters, '?' matching any single character, '[...]' matching any single character specified, including ranges, and '[!...]' matching any character not specified.
 For the purpose of these patterns, the path separator ('' for Windows and '/' on other systems) is not treated specially.
 Wrap meta-characters in brackets for a literal match (i.e. [?] to match the literal character?).
-For a path to match a pattern, it must completely match from start to end, or must match from the start to just before a path separator.
+For a path to match a pattern, the full path must match, or it must match from the start of the full path to just before a path separator.
 Except for the root path, paths will never end in the path separator when matching is attempted.
-Thus, if a given pattern ends in a path separator, a '' is appended before matching is attempted.
+Thus, if a given pattern ends in a path separator, a '\' is appended before matching is attempted.